edamontology/edamontologyDocs/getting_involved.rst

 - term (the most common term used to refer to the concept)
 - short description (a couple of sentences)

-It will speed up things a lot if you can provide as much information as possible, but especially:
+More information will speed up the process, especially by including:

 - URL of suggested parent
 - exact synonyms (other commonly-used terms, acronyms *etc.* by which the concept is referred to)